 You can't take away a part of a persons culture/religion like that.

 I personally think anything specifically aimed toward equalizing everyone should be required, and if I had the power to I'd "fix" the voting.

 Not to be harsh or anything, but across Africa and the Middle-East, they do some nasty things to women who don't cover their faces, all because "Women are to be out of sight and out of mind" when not in their kitchen obeying their husband's every whim.
 Heck, they do nasty things to little girls and women just because they can, like sewing them shut to "prevent promiscuity and disease", leading to death by Toxic Shock Syndrome during their menstrual cycles.

 Society needs to promote equality SPECIFICALLY at the cost to religious "freedom" if said "Freedom" is the "Freedom" to intentionally segregate and harm anyone, especially women and minorities.

-I completely agree the only problem is that many Muslim women are brainwashed into thinking they are wearing it by their own free choice.
 Doesn't come as much surprise they have spent most of their life been told that's the way women have to dress and they soon become oblivious to their own oppression.

 And Foxxie, Elite, I think I will have to disagree with you on the issue of the idea that Muslim women have been brainwashed into concealing their faces and bodies.
 This sector of debate about Muslims is so hotly contested that I've reached a point where any testimony given by someone who doesn't live that kind of lifestyle, let alone never met someone who has, is garbage.
 This is not a slight against either of you, but I've done some digging, and found out that far from being forced to wear them wherever they go, many Muslim women, even outside Muslim-dominated societies, choose to wear them anyhow.
 Some say they like them, some say it's habit, some say it's and integral part of their lifestyle and individuality.